jeancwhwang/Portfolio_Cyclistic_Bike-Share_Case_Study/README.md

 For more details, please see [the data analysis file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/cyclistic_data_analysis_member_casual.sql)

+### Chi-Squared Goodness-of-Fit Test
+Also, I used Python/Jupyter to run the Chi-Squared goodness-of-fit test to evaluate whether a categorical variable is likely to come from a specified distribution or not.
+In this dataset, day to use Cyclistic, time to use Cyclistic, and the rideable type are categorical variable.
+Therefore, I run a Chi-Squared goodness-of-fit test to these categorical variables by different rider types (either casual or member) at a 5% percent significant level.

+The null hypothesis for these categorical variables is that a categorical variable fits a uniform distribution (equal frequencies), and the alternative hypothesis for these categorical variables is that a categorical variable does not fit a uniform distribution (unequal frequencies.).
+After analyzing the data, all results show that the variation is significant to reject the null hypothesis, which means the differences across the counts are meaningful.
+For example, for casual riders, the count of Sunday is 65,851 and the count of Monday is 37,005.
+Based on the Chi-Square Test, casual riders ride Cyclistic bikes more on Sunday than Monday.

+For more details, please see [the Chi-Squared test file](https://github.com/jeancwhwang/Portfolio_Cyclistic/blob/main/Cyclistic_ChiSquare.ipynb)

 ## Findings

 + In June 2022, 47% of Cyclistic users are casual riders and 52% of users are annual members.